Stormy Daniels sues her former lawyer, says he became 'puppet' for Trump

 "Starting in January 2018 at the latest, Defendants Davidson and Cohen acted in concert to benefit not [Daniels], but ...
 Mr. Trump," reads the complaint by Daniels, whose real name is Stephanie Clifford.

-The complaint includes text messages sent between Davidson and Cohen on Jan.
+The complaint includes text messages purportedly sent between Davidson and Cohen on Jan.
 17 of this year, when the complaint says Cohen became aware of an In Touch magazine article detailing Daniels' claims.

-"I have her tentatively scheduled for Hannity tonight," one text from Cohen reads, apparently referring to Daniels.
+"I have her tentatively scheduled for Hannity tonight," one text from a phone number identified as Cohen's reads, apparently referring to Daniels.
 "Call me after your trial."

 Davidson responds: "She cannot [do it] today ...
 I'm trying to get her to commit for tomorrow."